jdhitsolutions/MemoryTools/README.md

 memory utilization and configuration.
 The commands use Get-CimInstance so remote computers must be running PowerShell 3.0 or later.

+The project is described on my blog at http://bit.ly/1Tooj3Q

 ## Get-MemoryUsage ##
 This command will write a custom memory utilization object to the pipeline that indicates the current memory state.